2i2c-org/infrastructure/docs/reference/tools.md

 `eksctl` is a simple CLI tool for creating and managing clusters on EKS - Amazon's managed Kubernetes service for EC2.
 See [the `eksctl` documentation for more information](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html).

+Make sure you are using at least version 0.97.
+You can check the installed version with `eksctl version`

 ### kops

 `kops` will not only help you create, destroy, upgrade and maintain a production-grade,